scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 performance to come from libraries optimized for that architecture.
-We caution that there are a number of hypotheses to consider behind this observation, as it is a question of how well-educated users are on the potential benefits of such libraries, whether they in fact observe a performance boost in their own codes, and whether it is as high a priority as other considerations.
+We caution that there are a number of hypotheses to consider behind this observation, as it is a question of how well-educated users are on the potential benefits of such libraries, whether they actually observe a performance boost in their own codes, and whether performance is as high a priority as other considerations.
 The surprising reliance of our users on ``multiprocessing`` and the tendency of users to use ``mpi4py`` for embarrassing parallelism suggest that they process-level parallelism easier to manage in Python.